junxit/us-congress-bills-110/metadata.md

 - 2007-02-27 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H1929)
 - 2007-02-27 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H1929)
 - 2007-02-27 — Referred to the Subcommittee on Health.
+- 2007-02-28 — Received in the Senate and referred to the Committee on Health, Education, Labor, and Pensions.